 I talked to Dr. Benabio about health, skincare, and Houston Rockets star James Harden.

 Mocha Man Style: Why did you pursue a career in dermatology?

-MMS: Many guys neglect skin care because they don’t believe it’s manly?
-Why it is important for men to have a skin care regime?
+MMS: Many guys neglect skincare because they don’t believe it’s manly?
+Why it is important for men to have a skincare routine?

 Dr. Benabio: It’s important because your skin is there for everyone to see and how healthy or unhealthy it looks is a reflection on you.
 Perfection shouldn’t be the goal – clean, healthy skin should be.
-Daily washing, shaving, and moisturizing isn’t effeminate – it’s what real men do and that’s why I partnered with Dove Men+Care, which celebrates men who are comfortable in their own skin and understand the importance of caring for themselves and others.
+Daily washing, shaving, and moisturizing aren’t effeminate – it’s what real men do.

 Dr. Benabio: Absolutely not.
 You wouldn’t use her Cherry Blossom bubble bath, so don’t use her soap or lotion either.
 Men’s products are designed for men’s skin, which as you might imagine is different from women’s skin.